taylorplewe/asteroids86/notes/styleguide.md

   `ship_setAllPoints`

   `ship_base_points`
-- Contiguous definitions (no empty line separating them) of the same definition syntax should have all their columns aligned.
+- Contiguous definitions (no empty line separating them) of the same definition syntax should have all their columns aligned with spaces.
   - Good:
 	```
 	Ship struct